-The Company had previously announced on 12 September 2014 that the disposal of TEP Exchange ("TEP") had been completed.
+Going back a number of years, the Company had previously announced on 12 September 2014 that the disposal of TEP Exchange ("TEP") had been completed.
 This concluded the transition of the Company from the historical TEP Exchange Group Plc, whose primary business was unsuccessful in the licensing and on-line advertising of TEP's proprietary electronic platform, to a company with a new focus of investing in conventional oil and gas production and exploration activities in Europe.